ocstringham/oliverstringham/content/about/header/index.md

 <!-- this is a subheadline -->

-I am a postdoctoral research associate in the [Invasion Science and Wildlife Ecology Lab](https://www.cassey-invasion-ecology.org/) at the University of Adelaide, Australia.
-My research interests include using data science and statistics to solve conservation-related problems.
+I'm a Data Scientist and Scientific Researcher with many interests and skills.
 Learn more about my [research interests](/research) and [publications](/publications).

 Thanks for taking the time to view my website &#128512;.
 Please [contact](/contact) me with any questions or comments.